Electronic Signatures: The Definitive Guide

 The right contract management software empowers you and your employees to self-manage electronic signature and digital contracts.
 Your business needs the tools to expedite digital signatures, store them, and create an automatic audit trail so you can comply with federal, state, and international laws on digital signatures and privacy laws.

 Digital signatures save you time, money, and frustration compared to outdated signature models.
-With electronic signatures, you can ensure all parties are on the same page for negotiations, redlining, and acceptance.
+With electronic signatures, you can make sure all parties are on the same page for negotiations, redlining, and acceptance.